uber/RemoteShuffleService/README.md

-# Uber Remote Shuffle Service (RSS) - Kuberentes Version
+# Uber Remote Shuffle Service (RSS) - Kubernetes Version

 Uber Remote Shuffle Service provides the capability for Apache Spark applications to store shuffle data on remote servers.
 See more details on Spark community document: